 Create an Innovative/Quality product

 All great businesses start with a unique offering in the marketplace.
 In order for any large retailer to do business with you, your product has to be somewhat innovative.
 It also must be durable and packaged in a way so that when customers buy it, it doesn’t break, people can’t steal it and it is designed to be seamlessly placed on Wal-Mart’s shelves.
-Keep this mind as you design and develop your product and packaging.
+Keep this in mind as you design and develop your product and packaging.
 Make sure that during production you adhere to Wal-Mart’s requirements and build in good cost margins as Wal-Mart will ask for pricing below wholesale.

 Great package design

 Package design is key.
 A great package design can help your product look larger than life on the shelf.
 A good package design dramatizes and communicates the brand to the customer while demonstrating its use, function and features.
 It differentiates your brand from your competitors and allows you to stand out.
 Outdoor Edge also adds QR codes on their packaging so the customer can scan using their smart phone to see a live demonstration—which further persuades the customer to buy.
 This also helps you persuade the Wal-Mart buyer when you get your 30 seconds to pitch your product.

 Build your Inventory